 Unfortunately, many visitors tend to simply fly in (or cruise in – whatever floats your boat, mate), and thus often end up spending all of their limited time in one city.
-I do understand that in many cases, simply just staying put is so much easier than stressing around and renting a car.
-But hey, if this is you –
+I do understand that – often – simply staying put is so much easier than stressing around and renting a car.
+But hey, if this is you

 In fact, Italy is the perfect country in which to perform a grande tour.
 And look, you don’t even need to rent a car!
 Train connections are quite strong on the Italian mainland, and it enables you to easily travel between major cities like Milan and Florence – or to escape the buzzing and warm streets of Rome for a few relaxing days near a seaside resort.

 In this article, I will help you with all the resources you can possibly need in order to travel through Italy by train.
 And, in case you’re low on inspiration, I will even help you out with a few suggestions on where to go.

 First things first, my dear.
 In Italy, you will encounter 2 different types of train.

 While the regional trains will take you to smaller towns, more rural areas and/or short distance, the fast speed trains are what creates the link between the major Italian cities.
 In other words – the regional train might take you from Milan to Lake Como, but the fast speed train will take you from Venice to Florence.